Post Updated: 30/10/2021

 What Is Causing It?

-Some inexperienced PPC consultant would simply tell you to increase your daily budget, if the ‘Limited By Budget’ label was showing.
-Sometimes, this is the best answer, but there is usually a bunch of other things you can do before handing more money over.
+Some PPC consultants would simply tell you to increase your daily budget, if the ‘Limited By Budget’ label was showing.
+Sometimes, this is the best answer, but there is usually a bunch of other things you can do before handing over more money to Google.

 There are many different things that could cause your account to be limited by budget, which I will go into more detail below: